 Cancellations

-The closing date for cancellations is Friday 12th March, after which date cancellations will not be eligible for a refund.
-Cancellation should be sent into writing to events@uksg.org
+The closing date for cancellations is Friday 1st March at 5pm GMT, after which date cancellations will not be eligible for a refund.
+Cancellations should be sent into writing to events@uksg.org